Sh1zo1d/pet-projects/9_Система_обработки_больших_данных_PySpark/README.md

-# Система_обработки_больших_данных_PySpark
+# PySpark_Big_Data_Processing_System

-## Описание проекта
+## Project Description
-Требуется обучить модель линейной регрессии на данных о жилье в Калифорнии в 1990 году и предсказать медианную стоимость оной.
+The task is to train a linear regression model on housing data in California in 1990 and predict the median housing cost.

-## Навыки и инструменты
+## Skills and Tools
 * Pyspark

-## Общий вывод
+## Overall Conclusion

-Самая лучшая модель оказалось без стандартизации:
+The best model turned out to be without standardization:

-* Корень из среднеквадратичной ошибки (RMSE): 69780.1
+* Root Mean Squared Error (RMSE): 69780.1
-* Коэффициент детерминации (R2): 0.632608
+* Coefficient of Determination (R2): 0.632608
-* Средняя абсолютная ошибка (MAE): 50100.9
+* Mean Absolute Error (MAE): 50100.9